 A motley crew from varying geographic locations, cultures, religions and races, the Enchanting team are more like family.
 Of 17 nationalities, we appreciate and respect our diversity.
-As we travel, we often discover amazing tribal belief systems that shape their communities through their wisdom and compassion.

 Throughout Bolivia’s cities and villages you will find that the people are proud of their traditions and strongly held beliefs.

 Traditional dress is still very much in use and many actively worship Pachamama (Mother Earth), the goddess of the Andes, who was also an integral part of the Inca ethnic group of Peru.

 In the witches’ market of La Paz for example, you will find llama foetuses that are buried to bless a newly constructed home and bring good luck.

 Pachamama devotees will also ensure their goddess has drunk a few drops of brandy or beer, before sipping it themselves in the hope that this will reduce the following morning’s hangover.

 When humans settled in Bolivia about 15,000 years ago, they made a living from raising llamas and alpacas to sell their woven wool products, meat, and other sub-products.

 Not much has changed, as the Aymara continue to believe in the nature spirits as they live in these harsh climatic conditions, growing quinoa and luki potatoes.

 Amidst mesmerizing landscapes, towering mountains and the snow-capped volcanoes lie Bolivia’s living Gods and tales of legends.